keepsimple logo

 Step 10: UXCG Intro article writing

 By this time, my friends had already started the project's technical implementation, and I started writing an introductory article.
-From the very beginning, I planned to publish its English version on Medium, the Russian version on Habr, and keep a copy of it as archival material at Keepsimple.
+From the very beginning, I planned to publish the English version on Medium and the Russian version on Habr and keep a copy as archival material at Keepsimple.
 The introductory article was completed on May 3rd.

 Step 11: English content editing